-Our most advanced internal clinical program is seladelpar
+Our most advanced clinical program is for seladelpar

-Seladelpar is uniquely suited as a treatment for liver disease.
-Preclinical and clinical data support its effect on bile acids synthesis, inflammation, fibrosis and cellular metabolism.
-PPARδ has been shown to regulate genes in hepatocytes, cholangiocytes, Kupffer cells and stellate cells.
+Seladelpar is uniquely suited as a potential treatment for inflammatory liver diseases.
+In the liver, PPARδ is expressed in multiple cell types including: hepatocytes, cholangiocytes, Kupffer cells and stellate cells.
+Preclinical and clinical data support its effect on regulating genes involved in bile acids synthesis, inflammation, fibrosis and lipid metabolism, storage and transport.

-Seladelpar has also received U.S. Food and Drug Administration (FDA) orphan drug designation and European Medicines Agency (EMA) PRIority MEdicines (PRIME) designation for the treatment of PBC.
+Seladelpar has received orphan drug designation for PBC by the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA), and also has PRIority Medicines (PRIME) designation from the EMA for the treatment of PBC.